 As was shown in the award-winning documentary My Octopus Teacher11, the octopus can regrow their tentacles if one is injured or even bitten off by a predator.
 Like a starfish who can regrow an arm or an alligator who can regrow their tail, the octopus possesses the power of regeneration.12

-Because of this, the octopus is also a symbols of renewal and rejuvenation.
-They remind us that physically, psychologically, and spiritually, we have the ability to heal our ourselves.
+Because of this, the octopus is also a symbol of renewal and rejuvenation.
+They remind us that physically, psychologically, and spiritually, we have the ability to heal ourselves.
 The octopus may experience the pain and loss of their lost limb.
 However, they soon focus on regeneration and healing.
 When we go through loss in life, whether it’s loss of health, of a relationship, money, or even confidence, it’s important to remind ourselves that nature has hard-wired us to heal.
 And as we still breathe, there is always hope.

 Infinity and the Number 8

 As mentioned earlier, the octopus has six arms and two legs.
 However, because of their eight appendages, or tentacles, the octopus is named for and associated with the number 8.
 The symbol for the number 8 on its side is the symbol for infinity.
 While infinity is a mathematical concept, it is also a metaphysical one.
 It represents a universe without limits.
 So, the octopus symbolizes concepts such as imagination without limits as well as unconditional love.